andrew/ultimate-awesome/README.md

 - [RGBD-semantic-segmentation](https://github.com/Yangzhangcst/RGBD-semantic-segmentation) - A paper list of RGBD semantic segmentation (processing).
 - [phoenix-liveview-counter-tutorial](https://github.com/dwyl/phoenix-liveview-counter-tutorial) - 🤯  beginners tutorial building a real time counter in Phoenix 1.7.14 + LiveView 1.0 ⚡️ Learn the fundamentals from first principals so you can make something amazing! 🚀.
 - [awesome-ocelot](https://github.com/geffzhang/awesome-ocelot) - A curated list of awesome ocelot books, courses, trainings, conference talks, blogs and most inspiring open source contributors.
-- [awesome-aigc-image-video-detection](https://github.com/ant-research/awesome-aigc-image-video-detection) - A curated collection of the latest research and resources on AI-Generated Image and Video Detection.
 - [awesome-claude-code](https://github.com/jqueryscript/awesome-claude-code) - A curated list of awesome tools, IDE integrations, frameworks, and other resources for developers working with Anthropic's Claude Code. .
 - [awesome-storybook](https://github.com/lauthieb/awesome-storybook) - A collection of awesome resources about @storybookjs ecosystem 🎨.
 - [awesome-m8](https://github.com/v3rm0n/awesome-m8) - A curated list of awesome Dirtywave M8 ecosystem.